NH Girls Soccer: Sexual Predators Welcome

 We also know that school library apps are making x-rated content available to children and providing a path for children to connect with child sexual predators.
 If you want to see some of the pornography available to children today, follow this link.
 WARNING: It is graphic.

-You can also watch Sydney Leggett, from the New Hampshire School Administrators Assoc.
-Equity Committee, where she essentially says that students have a right to access pornographic materials in the school.
-This Bill would infringe upon their rights and deny them access to porn and materials that show them how to connect with sexual predators.
+During that hearing Sydney Leggett, from the New Hampshire School Administrators Assoc.
+Equity Committee, says that students have a right to access pornographic materials in the school.
+This Bill would infringe upon their rights, and deny them access to porn and materials that show children how to connect with sexual predators.

 (1:08:00)